jamesho2877/kube-ex1-02/README.md

 |Less work to hook 3rd party extensions & more features to select|x||
 |Less work & cost overall if <ins>expansion</ins> is a must later on|x||
 |Has service support|x||

+### Exercise 3.07: Commitment
+In reality, I would choose `DBaaS` if I work on company's projects following the above listed benefits.
+Most importantly, it brings the _peace of mind_ to me as a developer and a lot more benefits would reveil themselves as time flies.
+For experiment and the scope of this course, I would stay with the current setup using Postgres and `statefulset` with `volumeClaimTemplates`.

 ---